Game at Start (To Break)

 That is 27+(3x8)=27+24=51 points

-MAX: If player do not combines with black ball reach less points.
+MAX available: If player do not combines using black ball get less points.

 Greatest Players, Wall of Fame